fshaik8/Data-Collection-Tool/README.md

 ```

 ### Data Storage
-The collected data will be stored in structured files (e.g., CSV, JSON) or a database (e.g., PostgreSQL) based on your configuration.
+The collected data will be stored in structured files (e.g., CSV, JSON).

 ## Contributing Guidelines